American Addiction Centers Data Breach Class Action (Update)

 Don't wait to take action.
 Contact Console & Associates, P.C. today to learn more about how we can help you seek justice and secure the compensation you deserve in the wake of a data breach.

-At Console & Associates, our data breach lawyers are closely examining the recent Farmers Insurance data breach.
-This data breach was disclosed...
+At Console & Associates, our data breach lawyers are closely examining the recent American Addiction Centers data breach.
+This data breach was...

-At Console & Associates, our data breach lawyers are closely examining the recent Members Trust Company data breach.
-This data breach was disclosed...
+At Console & Associates, our data breach lawyers are closely examining the recent River Region Cardiology Associates data breach.
+This data breach...